-Book review of A Jar of Pebbles: Stories from the heart by Krishna Mohan Tata
+A Jar of Pebbles: Stories from the Heart

 A Jar of Pebbles celebrates the ordinary, the absurd, and the exceptional.
 In these days and times, when pandemic-induced lockdowns have forced social distancing, this collection talks of the warmth and learning of human connections.
 Memories of growing up in a small town in the 80s and 90s predating the social media, and lessons from parents who never used a manual then, are tenderly captured for posterity.
 Simple snippets of human effort, and kindness are narrated with empathy and humour.
 The anecdotes speak to the generation that did not have the Internet as well as to the generation that cannot live without it.
 The language is simple, straight from the heart, and not a claim to the grandiose.
 It is a soulful read in this busy world we live in today to inspire hope, share a laugh, and possibly pass on a bit of learning.